umbraco/UmbracoDocs/marketplace-and-integrations/integrations/cookiebot.md

 ## Custom Implementations

 This integration demonstrates how an Umbraco package can be used as an integration with a script-based provider, using partial views and the `IConfiguration` interface.
-By doing this, the package can be released to NuGet and listed on the [Umbraco Marketplace](https://marketplace.umbraco.com).

 You can use this package as reference for creating integrations with other providers using scripts:

-- Create a new Razor class library for your integration.
+1. Create a new Razor class library for your integration.
-- Add partial(s) view(s) where you insert your custom script code.
+2. Add partial views where you insert your custom script code.
-- Inject the `IConfiguration` interface into your view: `@inject Microsoft.Extensions.Configuration.IConfiguration Configuration`.
+3. Inject the `IConfiguration` interface into your view: `@inject Microsoft.Extensions.Configuration.IConfiguration Configuration`.
-- Use `Configuration[YOUR_SETTINGS_PATH:KEY]` to retrieve the required configuration values.
+4. Use `Configuration[YOUR_SETTINGS_PATH:KEY]` to retrieve the required configuration values.
-- Add `umbraco-marketplace.json` file with Marketplace details of the package.
+5. Add `umbraco-marketplace.json` file with Marketplace details of the package.

 Once your integration is ready, all that remains to do is to [deploy the package to NuGet](https://learn.microsoft.com/en-us/nuget/what-is-nuget).